-As a general rule don’t feed any large pieces of indigestible or hard pieces of food, to dogs and cats, they are lazy chewers and will try to swallow things whole.
+As a general rule don’t feed any large pieces of indigestible or hard foods to dogs and cats, they are lazy chewers and will try to swallow things whole.
 (We once saw a Burmese cat, regurgitate an entire bandicoot, from nose to tip of tail about 25cm long).
 Most people vomit infrequently and only when feeling quite sick; dogs and cats because they tend to not be choosy in what they eat, will regurgitate, to empty the stomach of inappropriate food or hair balls.
 They will also vomit if they are ill for other reasons.

 These contain a toxin that can cause weakness, panting, swollen limbs, and tremors if eaten in sufficient quantity by some dogs.
 We first noticed this problem back in the late 1980s when Staffordshires were very popular and Macadamia nuts became more available.
 It can occur in any breed of dog and with most nut types, in an unpredictable way.